astropy/astropy/docs/units/equivalencies.rst

 <http://books.google.com/books?id=9KHw6R8rQEMC&pg=PA179&source=gbs_toc_r&cad=4#v=onepage&q&f=false>`__
 for details.

+.. note:: The brightness temperature mentioned here is the Rayleigh-Jeans
+          equivalent temperature, which results in a linear relation between flux and temperature.
+This is the convention that is most often used in relation to observations, but if you are interested in computing the *exact* temperature of a planck function that would produce a given flux, you should not use this equivalency.

 The `~astropy.units.equivalencies.brightness_temperature` equivalency requires the beam area and frequency as arguments.
 Recalling that the area of a 2D gaussian is :math:`2 \pi \sigma^2` (see `wikipedia